 Books for helping children manage friendship problems

-Learning how to recognise a good friend (and to be one) is an important part of childhood.
+Learning how to recognise a good friend (and how to be one) is an important part of childhood.
 All children experience some ups and downs in friendships.
 Parents can play an important role in helping children manage friendship problems by helping them think about why their friends might be behaving in a particular way and discussing what qualities and actions show that someone is a good friend.
+(See these Tips for helping children with friendship problems)

 Pip and Posy: The Super Scooter